RoseyW/lazycss/readme.md

 If you have any suggestions or comments please leave them in the comments section below.

+### Contact

+Email: roseywrong@163.com

+welcome to contact me if you have good idea or opinion.

 ### Install methods

 on ordinary html：